lwojcik/react-twitch-ext-onauthorized/CONTRIBUTING.md

 ### Code conventions / linting

-Fastify-twitch-ebs-tools uses [Airbnb style guide](https://github.com/airbnb/javascript) as a base for linting.
+React-twitch-ext-onauthorized uses [Airbnb style guide](https://github.com/airbnb/javascript) as a base for linting.

 Internal project code is intended to follow basic principles of functional programming.
 Non-functional constructs, such as `TwitchEbsTools` class, are occasionally used for user interface.